Chapter 48

 “Oops,” goes the DJ.
 “Let’s try that again!
 Kudos to the Birthday Girl, and here’s hoping she and all of you here tonight get a Triville thrill from [third label-squint] ‘Clicking with... errrr...
 Vixteen? yes, Vixteen!’”

-We’re all in a rush just to get in the mix charging out of the disco speakers with a Fiona-on-Fender bass line rather than the standard whubb whubb whubb whubb, but that definitely doesn’t deter the throng from rollerbopping to the beat: all the cats and chicks are taking their licks, not even slowing down to flick their Bics as they realize what all along has made them click—
+We’re all in a rush just to get in the mix comes charging out of the disco speakers with a Fiona-on-Fender bass line rather than the standard whubb whubb whubb whubb, but that definitely doesn’t deter the throng from rollerbopping to the beat: all the cats and chicks are taking their licks, not even slowing down to flick their Bics as they realize what all along has made them click—

 And just like at last year’s Quinceañera you’re too mindblown to do more than absorb the sensations of the moment, even as you’re swung around and around by Avery the skateboard daredevil (“Knew you druther gone dancing”) in a dizzy polychrome whirlwind of clicks—clicks—clicks— and treats—no—tricks— and getting down to the throbbing sound of becoming a Sweet Vixteen.